ukwa/wren/README.md

 - Fewer moving parts (less to maintain)
 - Based on a scalable parallel processing framework (manually scaling is hard)
-- Robust, guarenteed processing (won't drop URLs by accident)
+- Robust, guaranteed processing of requests (won't drop URLs by accident)

 It is also an experiment in building a more modular web crawling system.